anttijuu/PluginDllDemo/EasyCryptoLib/README.md

 # EasyCryptoLib
-Version 1.0
-2019-05-14
-(c) Antti Juustila

 The source code here implements a dynamic library called EasyCryptoLib, which is capable of encrypting and decrypting text using several methods of cryption.
 Methods supported in the current version are "reverse" and  "matrix".
 Crypto methods are implemented as separate plugin dll's using Boost::DLL library.

 The library is implemented using C++17 and utilises the Standard Template Library as well as Boost version 1.70.

-The library is tested to work on Ubuntu as well as Mac OS X 10.14.
+The library is tested to work on Ubuntu as well as Mac OS X 10.15.

 ## Building

-Building is done using CMake.
+Building is done using CMake and Ninja.
 See the included CMakeLists.txt files for the library and the plugin dll's.

 The interface to the EasyCryptoLib consists of two files: